jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Only established Industrial Age companies and bureaucracies had the money to buy the lawyers who could interpret the rulebook in their favor.
 Henceforth, the massive rulebook of society became a Death Star to the Internet Age.
 While "junior" became Darth Blockbusters who adopted antagonism as his ideology.

-We can only defeat him by reaching for modern levers of power.
+The antagonsts are still very powerful.
+We can only defeat them by reaching for modern levers of power.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/AncientSardonicEmperorpenguin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-Antagonism can pay well.
+_Antagonism can pay well.
 But it's always in the short-term.
-If the society printing the money fails, everyone goes back to zero.
-No one uses Confederate or Soviet money do they?
-Credit: [VICE News](https://www.youtube.com/watch?v=mutpYD0Amfk).
+Because if the society printing the money fails, everyone loses the game.
+No one is rich off of Confederate or Soviet money are they?_ Credit: [VICE News](https://www.youtube.com/watch?v=mutpYD0Amfk).

 ## Levers of Power